 While Park Avenue’s mansion district has changed dramatically, the architectural landscape between 28th and 38th Streets remains remarkably intact.
 These 10 blocks boast an array of elegant wood-frame residences in a variety of popular turn-of-the-century styles, all built for upper-middle-class families and designed by the same leading architects responsible for the neighboring mansions to the north.
 Discover the differences between these architectural styles and hear colorful stories (some even scandalous!) of the first owners, architects, and builders.
-Experience firsthand how this stretch of Park Avenue is being rediscovered and renewed with a grand finale interior tour of a magnificent 1898 Queen Anne, designed by Architect James H. Record and lovingly restored by its current owners.
-Then make your way to the stunning backyard gardens to socialize while enjoying tasty treats!
+Experience firsthand how this stretch of Park Avenue is being rediscovered and renewed with two interior tours of lovingly restored homes, including a grand finale interior tour of a magnificent 1898 Queen Anne, designed by Architect James H. Record.
+Afterwards, make your way to the stunning backyard gardens to socialize while enjoying tasty treats!

-This tour is ADA accessible except for the interior.
+This tour is ADA accessible except for the interiors.
 Please note that this tour ends at 36th & Park Ave, 5 blocks from the starting location.

 Tour Length: 6 city blocks.
 Tour Guide: Ryan Knoke.